oVirt/ovirt-site/source/feature/detailedquota.html.md

 3. Data Center which is referenced to.
 4. List of unlimited number of specific rules, where each rule should specify a resource and resource limitation parameters.
 5. List of Users/Groups that have permission to use the Quota, i.e. assign it to VMs/disks

+Quota is dedicated to a single Data Center, but each Data Center can be related to at least one Quota.
+Each Data Center entity configured with a verification status, which is related to the Quotas limitation rules.
+The verification strategy is configured in the Data Center entity, and has three stages:

+1. Disable - The Data Center would not be subjected to Quota restrictions.
+2. Audit - Only warning messages would be performed when Quota restrictions will be violated.
+3. Enforce - Will be enforced the restrictions completely and should prevent the command from executing.

 For example, the following configuration is a Quota created for R&D Team: